Educational Travel Opportunities

 Key Award

 Recognizes 4-H participants, who have demonstrated consistent growth in the 4-H involvement, developed and applied their leadership skills, and actively participated in the functions of their 4-H club and community.
-Must be 14 as of January 1, of current 4-H year.
 Must have completed 3 years of 4-H and one year of youth leadership.

 Applications Due October 1